 TerraMetrics and Google Earth

-TerraMetrics has partnered with the Google Earth product team for many years, dating back to when Google Earth was known as the Keyhole Earthviewer and used TerraMetrics imagery as the Keyhole Earthviewer’s original 1km global imagery dataset.
+TerraMetrics’ TruEarth® 15-meter imagery has been with the Google Earth product for many years, dating back to when Google Earth was known as the Keyhole Earthviewer and used TerraMetrics’ imagery as the Keyhole Earthviewer’s original 1km global imagery dataset.
 As we extended our global-coverage imagery offerings, Google began using TerraMetrics’ TruEarth® 15-meter imagery as the global mid-resolution imagery baselayer for their products.

 “What data does TerraMetrics provide to Google Earth and Google Maps?”